-No questions
+No questions.

 Coex SC (slide #24)

 There were several discussions during the meeting and there is still work to be done going forward regarding 5 GHz and 6 GHz bands in Europe.
 There may be some 802.11be coexistence issues with 802.11ax which needs to be studied in more detail.